Zokka-Dev/elm-mirror-server/README.md

 all endpoints (configurable via `--http-rate-limit`).
 Hence if you don't use a GitHub token, you may quickly run into GitHub rate limiting issues.

-Create a token at: **GitHub → Settings → Developer settings → Personal access tokens**
+Create a token at: [https://github.com/settings/personal-access-tokens](https://github.com/settings/personal-access-tokens) (make sure you're logged in)

 Note that your token doesn't need *any special permissions*.
 It just needs to be able to read public repositories (which is the minimal set of permissions any